Exploring ‘The Baby-Sitter’s Club’ Series

 10. Diabetes – I had already known about diabetes through acquaintances who had the disease, but I didn’t know what was involved with maintaining the disease.
 Stacey’s books explain how she needs to eat balanced meals every day, give herself blood tests and insulin shots, and stay away from sugary foods.
 When she gets frustrated with her illness in book 43, the results land her in the hospital with diabetic shock.
 While this is scary, understanding her disease has helped someone like me, who knows nothing about it, understand its severity along with its ability to be managed and those who have it to live normal, everyday lives.

 The series’ success is a testament to its ability to entertain and enlighten its audience.
 It’s a simple premise with regular characters dealing with normal, though often important, situations.
 There are no supernatural elements, risqué content, or gender-neutral appeal.
 The characters are stuck in a time warp of two years in an outdated era not yet overrun by technology and the fast-paced world of today.
 Still, that does not make the lives of these characters any less complicated.
 There is still a world full of lessons to be learned and plenty of junior high experiences to have over the course of 250 books.
-That would be why the series never dulled and the fans are still asking for more stories about these girls and their lives beyond the 8th grade.
+That's why fans are still asking for more stories about these girls and their babysitting adventures so that in our minds, we can all be 13 again.